 Opens the Subtitle Device dialog which allows you to choose a device to configure its settings.
-The default subtitle device is Generic Subtitles, which is good for a typical filebased workflow.
-If you are using a specific hardware device, or different file type, you can select an appropriate device.
-See Device Selection and Configuration for more information.
+Device Selection and Configuration for more information.

-Subtitle Device ×
+Subtitle Device 25

-Select Device Configure Chyron Codi]
+Select D Device: Configure]

-Preferences Use the button below to modify the subtitle mode properties.
+Preferenc uses Use the button below to modify the subtitle mode properties.
 Subtitle Properties

 OK Cancel

 Some of the subtitle devices have target-specific graphic generation parameters for specific media, such as the DVD and Blu-ray options.
 Other devices are hardware, except for Generic Subtitles, with the specifications based on the device.
 See the device manufacturer for settings recommendations.
 The hardware devices are typically connected via modem, LAN, or serial COM port.
-When you need certain options you can also use devices for a file-based workflow that have hardware names, and you do not need to have the actual hardware device connected.